tiffanyv185/T1W6-Saturday/README.md

 * Continue statement
 Skips the rest of the code inside the loop for the current iteration and moves to the next iteration.

+# Nested Loops
+A loop inside another loop
+Useful for running over multidimensional structures like matrix.

+## Practice example
+Print a right angled triangle pattern of stars

+## Practice example 2
+Count the occurrence of a letter in a list

+# enumerate() function